 "Maybe," Jessica said.
-"Hey, someone go out there, see if the camera is live."
-"Ok," Marla said after a brief hesitation, wriggling her way to the exit and awkwardly climbing over Jason.
-A moment later, she appeared on camera, onstage beside Bonnie.
+"Hey, someone go out there.
+See if the camera is live."

+"Okay," Marla said after a brief hesitation, wriggling her way to the exit and awkwardly climbing over Jason.
+A moment later she appeared on camera, onstage beside Bonnie.
 Marla waved.
 She appeared multicolored as the stage lights bathed her in purple, green, and yellow from different sides.

-"Can you see me?"
-She said.
+"Can you see me?" she asked.